jamiechong/revisionize/readme.txt

 == Description ==

-On a busy site you can't afford to make changes to a *live*, *published* post without reviewing and approving them first. **Revisionize** clones your post, page or CPT to a draft that gives you the freedom to tweak, edit and experiment with the content.
+On a busy site you can't afford to make changes to a *live*, *published* posts without reviewing and approving them first. **Revisionize** clones your post, page or CPT to a draft that gives you the freedom to tweak, edit and experiment with the content.
 Preview your drafted changes and/or [share the preview](https://wordpress.org/plugins/public-post-preview/) with a 3rd party to approve the changes.
-When you're happy, publish the revision, which will copy your edited content to the original post.
-Alternatively, schedule the publish to have your content changes happen at a specific time.
+When you're happy, publish the revision, which will copy your content changes to the original post.
+Alternatively, schedule the revision to publish your content at a specific time.

 This plugin works with [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) and other plugins that utilize *post meta fields*.